-‘A Route of Evanescence’ describes its subject through a series of metaphors, allusions, and images without ever stating what that subject is.
 Dickinson explores themes of nature, and human understanding of the natural world, as well as the emotion and physical experience of being in “awe” of something.
-Both of these themes are demonstrated throughout the poem, even though it is only eight lines long.
+Both of these themes are demonstrated throughout the ‘A Route of Evanescence,’ even though it is only eight lines long.

 Explore A Route of Evanescence

 Throughout the eight lines of the poem, Dickinson uses several different literary devices in order to describe the sight of a hummingbird.
 She’s interested in how it moves and how it influences its environment.
 The bird is quite quick, speedily flying from one flower to the next, turning their “heads”.
 The poem concludes with the speaker suggesting the bird comes from somewhere exotic, such as “Tunis” or Tunisia, Africa.

 ‘A Route of Evanescence’ by Emily Dickinson is a very complicated eight-like poem that is contained within a single stanza of text.
 These lines do not follow a specific rhyme scheme but the stanzas are structured as traditional ballad stanzas.
 This means that the first and third line of each stanza is written in iambic tetrameter and the second and fourth lines are written in iambic trimeter.

 In “iambic” lines each pair of beats contains one unstressed syllable and one stressed syllable. “tetrameter” means that there are a total of four pairs of beats and “trimeter” means that there are a total of three pairs of beats per line.
 Despite Dickinson’s fondness for the form, there are a few moments in which the pattern shifts.
 One of these is in the first line which ends with a spondee or two stressed syllables.